Kristina01111000/WordPressTheme/README.md

 Currently working on Dr. W's site

 	->> saving css changes in extras.css
+	->> with peepso: turning on comments literally a radio box on page

 	-> with gecko theme in editor main background photo is set in theme -> body settings -> need to put separate pictures into additional css